renatocastro33/renatocastro33/README.md

 Advanced Analytics Leader
 -------------------------

-I working in Data Science and Machine Learning, I have developed projects related to computer vision, natural language processing, and data science for customer analysis.
+I working in Data Science and Machine Learning, I have developed projects related to computer vision, and data science for customer analysis.

 * 🌍  I'm based in Panamá City, Panamá
 * ✉️  You can contact me at [renatoaaroncastro@gmail.com](mailto:renatoaaroncastro@gmail.com)